HopsonCommunity/Community-Game/CONTRIBUTING.md

 First, install Git on your computer.
 You can use the GitHub App installer, but we wont use the GitHub App for our git stuff.
 The GitHub App Installer installs some command line tools we need to use.
 But please DONT BE AFRAID!!!
-Once you get the hang of it everything will make sense, I(kaizi99) promise!
+Once you get the hang of it everything will make sense, Promise!

 Fork the project.
 The development team has decided to use forks to keep everything clean.
 You can fork the project by